Nobel literature crown again eludes Japan's hope, Haruki Murakami

 Fans in Japan have gathered for years on Nobel announcement night to breathlessly await the news, in some cases reading Murakami's works aloud until the fateful moment.

-Some Murakami watchers saw an augury in the success of Murakami's favourite baseball team, the perennial cellar-dwelling Yakult Swallows, who just clinched their first championship in 14 years.
+Some Murakami watchers saw an augury in the success of Murakami's favorite baseball team, the perennial cellar-dwelling Yakult Swallows, who just clinched their first championship in 14 years.

 The legend is that Murakami first thought he could write a novel while watching a Swallows game.
 He bought paper and a fountain pen on his way home, and began to write that night.